MemoryTalker: Personalized Speech-Driven 3D Facial Animation via Audio-Guided Stylization: Related Work

 \subsection{Memory Network}

 Memory networks can enhance inference capability by being read from and written with external long-term memory components \cite{weston2014memory, miller2016key}.
 The key-value memory network architecture, enabling models to use keys to access relevant memories and retrieve corresponding values, has been widely adopted in various computer vision tasks including object tracking \cite{objecttrack18, objecttrack21}, few-shot learning \cite{fewshot18, fewshot20}, and anomaly detection \cite{anomalyD19, anomalyD21, 9496635, 10.1007/978-3-031-43412-9_12}.
 In recent years, the memory networks have been used in multi-modal modeling \cite{predictiveL22, multimodalM21, multimodalM22, priyasad2021memory, 9541112}.
 In \cite{yi2020audio, multimodalM22_2, tan2023emmn}, memory networks have been proposed to solve the alignment of associations between audio and visual information for 2D talking face generation.
-Compared to the previous works, we introduce a novel two-stage training strategy that enables to store and retrieve general motion and to predict personalized facial animation with the motion memory stylized by the audio-driven speaking style feature.
+Compared to the previous works, we introduce a novel two-stage training strategy that enables storing and retrieving general motion and then generating personalized facial animation with the motion memory stylized by the audio-driven speaking style feature.